SeedSigner/seedsigner/docs/dice_verification.md

 ## 50 Dice Rolls / 12 Seed Words Example

 Seedsigner supports the creation of mnenomic seeds both with 12 or 24 seed words corresponding to 50 or 99 dice rolls.
 Below are some example result values for using 50 dice rolls only.<br><br>
-All the steps shown can be executed the same way, just select the 50 dice rolls option in seedsigner and change the 'Mnenomic Length' dropdown boxes in both web tools to '12 Words'.<br><br>
+All the steps shown can be executed the same way, just select the '12 words (50 rolls)' option in seedsigner and change the 'Mnenomic Length' dropdown boxes in both web tools to '12 Words'.<br><br>

 50 dice roll results as an example for a 12 words seed:<br>
 > 65515223131652132161133154444123616466443112153441